sundeeppjaiswal/Dotnet_Core_project_Angular/README.md

 # Dotnet_Core_project_Angular
-This project is for Development Pratice only.
+This project is for Development practice only.
 Thanks